English Language

 Various fun and meaningful activities are organised, which include Oratorical Contest, Reader's Theatre, Choral Reading, Spelling Bee, quizzes and games.
 English game booths, designed and conducted by the EL Club members and EL Ambassadors feature fun language games for the pupils to play during recess.

-A variety of interesting books have been provided for all levels in the school.
-These books are found in the classroom library corners, where the English Ambassadors will coordinate the loaning of books borrowed.
+A wide selection of engaging books is available for all levels across the school.
+These books are housed in the classroom library corners, where English Ambassadors oversee the borrowing and loaning process.

-The programme is pegged with the TicTacToe reading activity, which encourages pupils to complete a set of connection activities.
-These connection activities (such as designing a poster of the book read and writing a letter to the main character) are designed to provide differentiation for learning abilities and interests of pupils.
+The programme is integrated with the Peiying Reader Card reading activity, which motivates pupils to complete a series of tasks related to their reading.
+Activities such as designing a poster based on the book or writing a letter to the main character are tailored to accommodate different learning abilities and interests, ensuring a meaningful and enjoyable reading experience for every student.

 The Reading Programme gives exposure to P1, P2 and P3 pupils to a wide variety of text types, such as storybooks and magazines.
 It promotes reading and fosters a love of books and literature through motivating stories.